akheron/multipy/README.rst

   ``$basedir/pythons/X.Y/``.
 This is the standard ``configure``, ``make``, ``make install`` procedure.

-* The newest release of distribute_ is downloaded to ``$basedir/sources`` (if not already there).
+* The newest release of setuptools_ is downloaded to ``$basedir/sources`` (if not already there).
 It's extracted to a directory under ``$basedir/tmp`` and ``python setup.py install`` is run with the Python version that was installed in the previous step.